jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Successful powerlifters like Ronny subscribe to the idea of heavier weights, fewer lifts.

-## “Lifting the Heavy Ass Weights of Support”
+## Lifting the Heavy Ass Weights of Support

 How many people here send a lot of email?
 (HANDS OR CLAPS)